olwend/mock_foundation_compass/README.md

 	* href wraps the component
 	* container - image container - image (data interchange) - row - text container

+N.B.
+The image is smaller than required for the text container to sit over it.

 ## Note
 I used https://image.online-convert.com/convert-to-svg to convert jpg to svg, but this is not of required quality.